ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 - **Always Run**, allows to run by default, like in classic GTA games
 - **Allow Movement When Zoomed**, allows movement when aiming with a sniper rifle
+- **Extended Sniper Controls**, allows aiming with sniper rifles without using the scope
 - **Camera Shake**, shake effect has been fixed to work consistently at any frame rate and can be disabled with this option
 - **Cover Centering**, added an option to disable camera centering in cover
 - **Centered Vehicle Camera**, makes vehicle camera centered, for more options install the [original mod](https://github.com/gennariarmando/iv-centered-vehicle-cam) separately